Rushen Coatie

 Rushen Coatie or Rashin-Coatie is a Scottish fairy tale collected by Joseph Jacobs in his More English Fairy Tales.

 It is Aarne–Thompson type 510A, the persecuted heroine, as is Cinderella.

 Synopsis

 A queen with a daughter died.
 On her deathbed, she told her daughter that a red calf would come to her, and she could ask it for help.

-The king remarried to a widow with three daughters, and the girl's stepmother and three stepsisters maltreated her, giving her only a coat made of rushes to wear—calling her Rushen Coatie— and gave her too little food.
+The king remarried to a widow with three daughters.
+Her three stepsisters maltreated her, giving her only a coat made of rushes to wear—calling her "Rushen-Coatie" and gave her too little food.
 A red calf came to her, and when she asked for food, it told her to pull it from its ears.
-The stepmother set one of her daughters to spy on Rushen Coatie, and the girl discovered the red calf.
+The stepmother set one of her daughters to spy on Rushen-Coatie, and the girl discovered the red calf.

 The stepmother feigned illness and told the king that she needed the sweetbread from the red calf.
-The king had it slaughtered, but the dead calf told Rushen Coatie to bury its body, and she did, except for the shankbone, which she could not find.
+The king had it slaughtered, but the dead calf told Rushen-Coatie to bury its body, and she did, except for the shankbone, which she could not find.